typedefs/typedefs/STYLEGUIDE.md

 ```

 Again this allows the reader to scan the function verticaly and get all the information regarding
 interfaces.
-The extra leading whitespaces helps indicating that those are interfaces constraints
+The extra leading whitespaces help to indicate that those are interface constraints
 and not arguments.

 ### Type signatures: dependent signatures